Housing Adaptation Grant for People with a Disability

 What is the Housing Adaptation Grant for People with a Disability?

-The Housing Adaptation Grant for People with a Disability is a grant for people with a physical, sensory, mental health or intellectual disability.
+The Housing Adaptation Grant for People with a Disability is a grant you can get if you have a physical, sensory, mental health or intellectual disability.
 It provides funding so you can improve how you enter and move around your home.

-• Increasing the grant to cover 100% of the adaptation work, if you are in the lowest income bracket.
-Currently the maximum grant covers 95% of cost of the adaptation work.
+• Increasing the grant to cover 100% of the adaptation work, if you are in the lowest income bracket

-From 1 December 2024, you will be able to get updated application forms for the grant from your local authority
+You can get an updated application form for the grant from your local authority.

 What does the grant cover?